The Heart of the Valley Mindfulness Practice Center (MPC) Mission Statement

 10:30 to 11:30 Study, dharma sharing, and the quarterly study of the Five Mindfulness Trainings.

 EVENING SIT: The second, fourth and fifth Wednesdays from 5:00 PM to 7:00 PM at the Saint Barnabas Episcopal Church, located at 262 Main Street, .3 mile from Exit 13 of Interstate 91.
-The schedule for those sits follows:
+Please check the dates below here for evening sit schedule changes or contact us to be added to the email list for notifications of change.
+This only apples to the evening sit.
+Tuesday morning sits occur every week without change.

 - November 9